 Be aware of the condition of the road or track you are travelling on and avoid potholes or grit whenever possible.

-In every accident someone has been negligent.
+In the majority of accidents, someone has been negligent.
 It may be the driver of another vehicle, it may be the local authority responsible for maintaining the road, or it may be the cyclist.

 If the accident you are involved in is anyone’s fault but your own, then you may be able to claim compensation for your cycle accident injury.

-Accident Advice Helpline have experts in this field and will be invaluable in assisting you with your compensation claim.
+Accident Advice Helpline has experts in this field and we will be invaluable in assisting you with your compensation claim.

-You can contact us on our free phone number (0800 180 4 123) and speak to one of the friendly advisors, or you can complete the 30-second test on our website for guidance.
+You can contact us on our free helpline number and speak to one of our friendly advisers, or you can complete the 30-second test on our website for guidance.

-Accident Advice Helpline operate on a No Win No Fee* basis, so you have nothing to lose by contacting them and getting the best advice available, ensuring you get the most out of your compensation claim.
+Accident Advice Helpline operates on a no-win, no-fee basis, so you have nothing to lose by contacting us and getting the best advice available, ensuring you get the most out of your compensation claim.
 Dial 0800 689 0500 from a landline, or 0333 500 0993 from your mobile phone to connect with Accident Advice Helpline today.